 Low-carb pancakes are cloud-like and utterly satisfying, topped with healthy caramelized apples sprinkled with cinnamon and coconut sugar.
-A paleo breakfast that will spring you into the new year, without compromising flavor.
+A paleo breakfast recipe that will spring you into the new year, without compromising flavor.

 This post is a partnership with Washington Apples.
 Thank you for supporting the brands that make this blog possible; I am proud to only work with companies that I truly believe in.